-- •Out of the 13 districts in A.P., 6 districts had low rainfall (Prakasham, Nellore, Chittoor, Kadapa, Anantapur and Kurnool) from June 1 to 28 Aug 2018; - From IDSI, South-west districts are in moderate to extreme category and the northern districts shows normal to watch condition with new satellite observations determining
+•Out of the 13 districts in A.P., 6 districts had low rainfall (Prakasham, Nellore, Chittoor, Kadapa, Anantapur and Kurnool) from June 1 to 1 Sep 2018;

+•From IDSI, South-west districts are in stress category from extreme category and the northern districts shows again watch to normal condition with new satellite observations determining the rainfall deviation last week.
+Stress of the drought condition seems decreasing .